Singer Songwriter Storyteller Poet Rocker

-Singer-songwriter hails from the South and writes about the human condition from that perspective.
-His use of visual words is haunting, daunting and precise.
+Singer-songwriter John Brannen hails from the South and writes about the human condition from that perspective.
+John Brannen's use of visual words is haunting, daunting and precise.

-Born in Savannah, GA raised and still resides in Charleston, SC John learned early on how to put words with music in his grandparents’ home.
-His parents were diplomats with China, and he admired his grandfather who was well-versed and read in poetry and philosophy.
-In the early 1980s, after a brief stay in New York City, he moved to Los Angeles wheedled by Joe Walsh, of The Eagles.
-Soon after, he got a record deal, from Apache Records, an imprint of Capitol Records and released, Mystery Street found its way into the Top 20, and MTV put the single, “Desolation Angel” in rotation.
+Born in Savannah, GA, raised in and still residing in Charleston, SC, John Brannen learned early on how to put words with music in his grandparent's home.
+His parents were diplomats stationed in China, and he admired his grandfather who was well-versed in poetry and philosophy.
+In the early 1980s, after a brief stay in New York City, John Brannen moved to Los Angeles after being weedled by Joe Walsh of the Eagles to do so.
+Soon after, he got a record deal from Apache Records, an imprint of Capitol Records, and released Mystery Street which found its way into the Top 20, and MTV put the single “Desolation Angel” in rotation.
 John hit pay dirt, and he began to become a voice to be reckoned with.

 By 1993, in the wake of the success of Mystery Street, Brannen was signed by the recently renamed Mercury Nashville Records.
 His eponymous debut, John Brannen, contained the single “Moonlight and Magnolias,” which became a Top 10 hit on VH1.
 To launch Brannen’s career, the label chose him for one of three slots on the Triple Play Tour.
 Shania Twain and Toby Keith filled the remaining two slots.

-His songs and co-written songs spread the spectrum of music and have covered by The Eagles, Tom Jones, Reba McIntyre, Richie Havens and Randall Bramblett.
-John enjoyed this long-running success and exposure for it gave him a wider audience along the way, but he needed to take a break.
+John Brannen's songs and co-written songs spread the spectrum of music and have been covered by The Eagles, Tom Jones, Reba McIntyre, Richie Havens and Randall Bramblett, among others.
+John enjoyed this long-running success and exposure because it gave him a wider audience along the way, but he needed to take a break.
 For about seven years, the singer-songwriter went on a self-imposed hiatus in his hometown of Charleston.

-Since his return to the limelight in 2000, Brannen has been compared to Bruce Springsteen, John Mellencamp, Tom Petty, and Jackson Browne.
-His craft and art were still pristine and aging well, like a bottle of wine.
+Since his return to the limelight in 2000, John Brannen has been compared to Bruce Springsteen, John Mellencamp, Tom Petty, and Jackson Browne.
+Brannen's craft and art were still pristine and aging well, like a fine bottle of wine.

-Eight years later, John still is writing and performing around the country and has a few things on the horizon that will sure surprise fans.
+Years later, John Brannen is still writing and performing around the country and has a few things on the horizon that are sure to delight and surprise his fans.